 Powers & Abilities

 Lo Wang is a glorified street tough.
-He’s thick as two short planks, gullible, and comes across as a juvenile poseur.
+He’s thick as two short planksDismally lacking in intelligence., gullible, and comes across as a juvenile poseur.

 - He possesses genuine courage and superior pain tolerance.

 - He’s a gifted fighter.
-Wang possesses cinematic-level skills with swords and firearms.
+Wang possesses cinematicThe level of power and (un)realism found in a spectacular action movie.-level skills with swords and firearms.
 Though he can’t do subtle, brute force will take him far further than most.

 - He’s extremely well-paid.
 Enough to have under his house a sort of bat-cave with stocks of weaponry and body armour.
 In case of a zombie apocalypse, see.
 Plus an inexplicable GAU-19 .50 machine gun for… home defense, I guess.